-A building may be erected, altered, or used, and a lot may be used or occupied only for the following purposes in accordance with the following provisions and after a building permit is issued by the Board of Selectmen.
+A building may be erected, altered, or used, and a lot may be used or occupied only for the following purposes in accordance with the following provisions and after a building & zoning permit is issued by the Board of Selectmen.

-This District shall include all property that fronts on Route 302 starting at Lewis Hill Road, and extending east to Turner Street.
+This District shall include all property that fronts on Route 302 starting at Lewis Hill Road and extending east to Turner Street, as delineated on the Bethlehem Tax Maps as of April 01, 2022.
+The principal access for all lots in this district shall be onto US Route 302.